Sheraff/palette/README.md

 # Color palette extraction

+> [!WARNING]
+> This library is still in development and the API is subject to change.
+> - The entry point is `extractColors.ts`
+> - use `pnpm test` to launch the tests
+> - use `pnpm serve` to get a visual preview of what is happening on `localhost:3000`

 With an emphasis on
 - **Accuracy**, using a clustering algorithm and saliency feature detection to find the most representative colors.
   *Other libraries use a simple histogram and manual thresholding / quantization*